 Skip to main content

 SnackBase provides a comprehensive authentication system designed for multi-tenant applications.
-This guide explains authentication flows, token management, multi-account users, email verification, OAuth/SAML integration, and security considerations.
+This guide explains authentication flows, token management, API keys, multi-account users, email verification, OAuth/SAML integration, and security considerations.

 Overview